yandex/mapsapi-codestyle/javascript.md

 ```

 ##Chaining
-* When move function call on new line in chaining:
+When chaining on multiple lines, each method call should:
-  * Set property access operator `.` on new line.
+  * Be one indentation level deeper than the target object.
-  * Add one level identaion relatively target object.
+  * Begin with the property access operator `.`.

 **Good**: